- Director of Athletics

 - Promote a balanced lifestyle

 The first year athletics programme is aimed at giving officer cadets the tools to take charge of their personal fitness and health in preparation to lead military members in physical training in their future careers.
 Topics covered include the principles of strength and conditioning (S&C) (i.e. warm ups, cool downs, basic movement patterns in S&C, running training, energy systems training, building a training program), aquatics, Health, and introduction to combative.
 There is a practical exam for the strength and conditioning section, and a written exam for the S&C and health topics.
-They are also required to complete the Basic Military Swim Standard test.

 The second year programme offers a variety of elective sport courses where officer cadets select one course per term.
 Each course includes instruction in 2 sports of the same genre (i.e. Stick Sports, Racquet Sports, Field Sports, Court Sports, Aquatic Sports)..
 The second year programme outcomes include learning the basic rules and skills of the sport so that they can lead a sport session for PT with military members in their future roles in the CAF.
 There is a practical skills assessment and rules quiz for each sport covered in the course.
 Further each OCdt will be evaluated on their skills as Class Leader.
 Class Leader responsibilities include sport session plan, session attendance and introduction, warm up, and cool down.
 The Class Leader portion is there to prepare OCdt to bridge the gap between being a follower in PT (I year) to being a leader in a sport or PT session (III and IV year).